 Children under the age of seventeen (17) years must have parental permission to use the Internet at the Library.

-In the children's section two Early Literacy computers are available with a variety of educational games that are not connected to the internet.
+In the children’s section two Early Literacy computers are available with a variety of educational games that are not connected to the internet.
+There is also a Krayon Kiosk with four iPads loaded with games appropriate for younger children.